 How to properly use the demo account

 While a demo account is an important tool, many people use it wrongly.
-As such, they don’t realise the total value of the platform.
+As such, they don’t realize the total value of the platform.
 You can address these issues in various ways.

 Related » 10 Handy Tips for Demo Mode!